Add To Favorites

 Black on black pottery is still produced in the villages of San Ildefonso, where Maria Martinez lived, and Santa Clara, New Mexico.
 It is collected by people from all over the world because it is so beautiful.

-Research the artwork of these two villages.
-You will find that the delicate pottery is made by carving designs into highly polished black pottery.
+Have students research the artwork of these two villages.
+This delicate pottery is made by carving designs into highly polished black pottery.
 These designs are left with a dull (matte) finish, which contrasts with the shiny surface.
 The main difference between the pottery of the two villages is the thickness of the pottery walls, with the pottery of Santa Clara being the thicker of the two.

 Make similar pottery designs with a matte surface and shiny designs.
-To create your own patterns for Black on Black Pottery, cover your work area with recycled newspaper.
+To create patterns for Black on Black Pottery, cover the work area with recycled newspaper.
 Use black Crayola® Tempera and Paint Brushes to fill a sheet of white construction paper.
 Dry.

 Open the pottery shapes.
-Use a silver Crayola Metallic Colored Pencil to draw authentic designs on your black pottery.
+Use a silver Crayola Metallic Colored Pencil to draw authentic designs on the black pottery.